 What matters is the content

-At the Creator Festival The most important thing is content, ‘Makers and Projects’’.
+At the Creator Festival the most important thing is content, ‘Makers and Projects’.

 Above all, what turned the Creator Festival exhibition into a “true celebration” was the project’s venue, Wadiz.
 From the hardcover book display and photo zones to the spaces recreating scenes from the novel and the various events, everything was a tribute to the fans.